 biography / bishop harberauthor, mythologist, scholar, and storyteller

-Bishop was born in Houston, Texas, and now lives on the north-side of the sprawling Dallas/Ft.
-Worth metroplex.
-Adopted at birth into an amazing family that put reading first and did not allow any television after Kindergarten, Bishop was raised with a silver spoon and a full library.
+Bishop was born in Houston, Texas, spent thirty years living in the sprawling Dallas/Ft.
+Worth metroplex, and now lives in the historic West Hill district of Akron, Ohio.
+Orphaned at birth into an amazing family that put reading first and did not allow any television after Kindergarten, Bishop was raised with a silver spoon and a full library.

 Father of a daughter and two amazing sons, an obsessive collector of books and macabre art, Executive Director for a small, religious non-profit, and a glutton for punishment in academic studies as a lifelong student and educator, Bishop has a passion for the unusual, obscure, and absurd with a flair for romantic horror.
 He spends his days increasing his joy, keeping his zen, and engaging those around him in-person and on Facebook.

-Bishop lives quietly—being legally deaf there is definitely a joke in there somewhere—with his youngest son, a Labrador Retriever and a black cat, and surrounded by incredible amounts of helpful technology.
-In his spare time, and when not writing or going to school, he works for Cupertino’s very own Apple, Inc as a support advisor and trainer.
+Bishop lives quietly—being legally deaf there is definitely a joke in there somewhere—with his husband, their youngest son, a Labrador Retriever, two Great Danes, a Husky, and three cats, and surrounded by incredible amounts of helpful technology.

 Bishop started out his writing career in grade school by sending bad poetry to pretty girls with whom he didn’t stand a chance.
 Working his way up to essays on Ayn Rand’s Atlas Shrugged and The Fountainhead—doesn’t every love-shafted young male end up in Rand’s lap?—he wrote vitriolic religious essays and publications throughout the late 1980s and 1990s.